Limburg (Netherlands): 20th century

 The Second World War cost the lives of many civilians in Limburg, and a large number of towns and villages were destroyed by bombings and artillery battles.
 Various cemeteries, too, bear witness to this dark chapter in Limburg's history.
 Almost 8,500 American soldiers, who perished during the liberation of the Netherlands, lie buried at the Netherlands American Cemetery and Memorial in Margraten.
-Other big war cemeteries are to be found at Overloon (British soldiers) and the Ysselsteyn German war cemetery was constructed in the Municipality of Venray for the 31,000 German soldiers who lost their lives.
+Other big war cemeteries are to be found at Overloon (British soldiers) and the Ysselsteyn German war cemetery was constructed in the Municipality of Venray for the 31,000 German soldiers who died.

 According to the research of Herman van Rens, the residents of Limburg were especially active in hiding local and refugee Jews during the Holocaust, to the extent that the Jewish population even increased during the war.
 Jews in hiding were three times as likely to survive in Limburg as in Amsterdam.

 In December 1991, the European Community (now European Union) held a summit in Maastricht.
 At that summit, the "Treaty on European Union" or so-called Maastricht Treaty was signed by the European Community member states.
 With that treaty, the European Union came into existence.